 Adam is a strategic consultant, fundraiser, and musician with broad experience in the arts, primarily with music organisations.
 Previously Head of Development at Sound and Music, Adam has developed programmes, fundraised for major music education and touring projects, and led national consortia.
 One of the youngest ever recipients of an Executive MBA from Durham University Business School, Adam was also part of the inaugural cohort of AFP Fundraising Fellows, and one of the first recipients of the Post Graduate Diploma in Arts Fundraising and Philanthropy.
 Adam is a multi-instrumentalist, composer, and award-winning guitarist.

 Dana Segal likes to make good things happen.
-As a strategist and fundraiser, she supports creative people and projects that make the world a better place, raising over £4 million to date.
-She is currently Head of Development at the UK’s only craft business incubator, Cockpit Arts, and a freelance consultant for a wide range of artists and cultural organisations.
-As well as a theatre-maker and creative producer, she is a Trustee of Emergency Exit Arts and committee member for the IoF’s Cultural Sector Network.
+She is Co-Director of Adapt For Arts, Partner Consultant at The Management Centre, Lead Tutor at the National Arts Fundraising School, and a Guest Lecturer / Supervisor at Brunel University and Middlesex University.
+She has worked with a wide range of artists and organisations across theatre, music, visual art, galleries and museums, raising over £7 million to date across Trusts, Statutory, Individual and Corporate income streams including managing Membership and Patron schemes, delivering fundraising and cultivation events, and strategic statutory applications (including NPO and Catalyst).
+As well as a theatre-maker and creative producer, she is a Trustee of Emergency Exit Arts and Committee Member of the IoF’s Cultural Sector Network.
 Dana is one of the inaugural AFP Fundraising Fellows and holds a PG Cert in Arts Fundraising & Philanthropy from the University of Leeds.

 Jennifer Dean.
 PR & Marketing Coordinator.